- Harvey and Harmony

-Lindsey Clay, Thinkbox’s Managing Director: “It’s wonderful to be bringing Harvey back to TV.
+Lindsey Clay, Thinkbox’s CEO: “It’s wonderful to be bringing Harvey back to TV.
 Harvey has proved to be both very popular with the British public and very effective at promoting the benefits of TV advertising.
 Christmas is the perfect time to bring him back and capitalise on TV’s central role at Christmas, with families gathering around the TV.”

 Thinkbox’s TV ad saw Thinkbox.tv traffic increase by over 400%, Harvey’s Facebook page attracted nearly 15,000 fans, and the ad won ITV1’s ‘Ad of the Year’ programme on 30 December.
 It also attracted over a million online views following 260 million broadcast TV views.
 Other awards included, D&AD awards, British Arrows, APA Collection, Animal Spot Awards, Creative Circle, David Reviews Ads of the Year and the Dogs Trust Canine of the Year.

 The ad was created by The Red Brick Road – Gemma Phillips (copywriter), Mark Slack (art director), and Justin Tindall (creative director) – and directed by award-winning director Andy McLeod of Rattling Stick, who has been responsible for ads including Department for Transport’s ‘Live With it’ and Robinsons’ ‘Bird House’.